finos/common-domain-model/documentation/source/documentation.rst

 Linking Legal Agreements to Contracts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Legal agreements defined in CDM can be referenced in the ``Contract`` data type, which represents an executed contract for a specified tradable product.
-The ``documentation`` attribute, uses the ``RelatedAgreement`` data type, which can be populated with the details for a relevant agreement that has been defined in the CDM.
+Financial transactions defined in CDM can be referenced in the ``Contract`` data type.
+This represents the transaction confirmation that is the legally binding agreement between two parties for an execution of a specified tradable product.
+The ``documentation`` attribute uses the ``RelatedAgreement`` data type, which can be populated with the details for a relevant agreement that has been defined in the CDM.
 For OTC derivatives, this attribute will contain a reference to the ISDA Master Agreement that governs any derivative transaction between the parties.

 .. code-block:: Haskell